-I understand that this letter will be incorporated into the official report of the Conference Committee and that the Conferees are relying on our representation herein.
+I understand that this letter will be incor-I understand that this letter will be incor-porated into the official report of the Con-ference Committee and that the Conference are relying on our representation herein.
 If you or other members of the Conference have any questions or need any clarification on any point, please do not hesitate to contact me, or have one of your staff contact me.
 Sincerely,